antontuzov/blockchainCourse/README.md

 # Blockchain Development Course by Anton Tuzov
+# Blockchain by Anton Tuzov

 A comprehensive 10-week course teaching blockchain development from first principles using Go.
 This course covers everything from basic cryptography to enterprise blockchain platforms, with a strong emphasis on hands-on implementation and real-world applications.

+This repository contains interactive Jupyter Notebooks for each module of the course, providing an enhanced learning experience with detailed explanations and code examples.

 ## Course Overview